AdobeDocs/workfront.en/help/classic/workfront-fusion/mapping/map-an-array.md

 product-area: workfront-integrations
 navigation-topic: mapping
 title: Map an array in Adobe Workfront Fusion
-description: An array is a special type of item that can contain the following:
+description: An array is a special type of item that can contain the following - EDIT ME.
 ---

 # Map an array in Adobe Workfront Fusion